aws/aws-cdk-rfcs/README.md

-You should consider using this process if you intend to make "substantial" changes to [AWS CDK](https://github.com/aws/aws-cdk), [JSII](https://github.com/aws/jsii), or related tools.
+You should consider using this process if you intend to make "substantial" changes to [AWS CDK](https://github.com/aws/aws-cdk), [jsii](https://github.com/aws/jsii), or related tools.
 Some examples that would benefit from an RFC are:

 - Any change to existing APIs that could break existing code.
 - The removal of existing features or public APIs.
-- The introduction of new idiomatic usage or conventions, even if they do not include code changes to CDK or JSII themselves.
+- The introduction of new idiomatic usage or conventions, even if they do not include code changes to CDK or jsii themselves.
 - Changes to the documented contribution workflow.
 - Features that cross multiple construct libraries.
 - Additions or changes to framework capabilities.
-- Additions or changes to formal specifications like cloud assembly, tree.json, JSII, etc.
+- Additions or changes to formal specifications like cloud assembly, tree.json, jsii, etc.

-The RFC process is a great opportunity to get more eyeballs on your proposal before it becomes a part of a released version of CDK/JSII.
+The RFC process is a great opportunity to get more eyeballs on your proposal before it becomes a part of a released version of CDK/jsii.
 Quite often, even proposals that seem "obvious" can be significantly improved once a wider group of interested people have a chance to weigh in.